Alex Tanas: Collaborations with other artists

 Tanas is a frequent collaborator with singer-songwriter Hayley Gene Penner, and has been a co-writer and producer of all her songs.
-He also frequently collaborates with Sabrina Claudio, as he wrote and produced the songs "I Don't", "Frozen", "Everlasting Love" and "Wait."
-He has written all songs for singer Vöx.
+He also frequently collaborates with Sabrina Claudio, as he wrote and produced the songs "I Don't", "Frozen", "Everlasting Love", and "Wait."
+He has written all songs for singer vōx.

-In 2014, Tanas co-wrote "Cut Me Deep" by Shakira with his bandmates from MAGIC!, in which they are also featured on the track.
+In 2014, Tanas co-wrote "Cut Me Deep" by Shakira with his bandmates from Magic!, in which they are also featured on the track.

 In 2014, Tanas co-wrote "Coming Home", performed by Anthony Hamilton.
-In the same year, he served as a co-producer and co-writer of "Human Contact", performed by Catey Shaw on the EP titled "The Brooklyn EP."
-Tanas co-wrote "Consider Me" for R&B artist Allen Stone, which appeared on his album titled "Building Balance."
+In the same year, he served as a co-producer and co-writer of "Human Contact", performed by Catey Shaw on the EP titled The Brooklyn EP.
+Tanas co-wrote "Consider Me" for R&B artist Allen Stone, which appeared on his album titled Building Balance.
 In 2016, Tanas co-wrote and co-produced the tracks "Levitate" and "Lovesick" for Jacob Whitesides.
 Tanas co-wrote "Heavy Stone," performed by Justin Nozuka.
 In 2017, he co-wrote "Warm in December", performed by Michael Schulte.
 During the same year, he co-wrote "Bad News" for SOJA.

 In 2019, he co-wrote and produced "Missing Me" for TRACE's EP titled Like Hell.
-He also co-wrote and produced the track "Continuum" for Tanerelle.
+He also co-wrote and produced the track "Continuum" for Tanerélle.

 Apart from songwriting, Tanas has also performed drums for artists such as Justin Nozuka, Kira Isabella, Sabrina Claudio, Pat Robitaille, Leslie Pike, Maneli Jamal, and Luis Figueroa.

-MAGIC!
+Magic!

-Tanas was a member of the pop-reggae group MAGIC!, alongside vocalist Nasri, bassist Ben Spivak, and guitarist Mark "Pelli" Pellizzer.
+Tanas was a member of the pop-reggae group Magic!, alongside vocalist Nasri, bassist Ben Spivak, and guitarist Mark "Pelli" Pellizzer.
 While Mark Pellizzer was in Los Angeles, he called Alex Tanas to work on music together, since they knew each other from past collaboration with the Justin Nozuka Band.
-On his first visit, Tanas and the members of MAGIC! wrote Stupid Me, Don't Kill The Magic, and Gypsy Woman, and decided to form the band.
+On his first visit, Tanas and the members of Magic! wrote "Stupid Me", "Don't Kill The Magic", and "Gypsy Woman", and decided to form the band.

-As a band member, Tanas wrote and co-produced all MAGIC! songs.
+As a band member, Tanas wrote and co-produced all Magic! songs.

 In February 2022, Magic! announced that Tanas had left the band in a Facebook post.

-Solo Music
+Solo music

 Tanas began releasing his own solo music in 2018.
 He served as the co-writer and producer of the singles "Same Love", "I Won't", "Other People's Lives", "Free Myself", "Unravel", "Everything", and "Close to You."

 In 2019, he co-wrote and produced "Miles Away", performed by Kan Wakan.
 Tanas is also featured on the track as a vocalist.
 The song was recognized by Vulture as one of the best new songs during its release.

 Awards and honors

-Tanas is the recipient of two Juno Awards for "Single of the Year" for MAGIC's song 'Rude', and Breakout Group of the Year.
+Tanas is the recipient of two Juno Awards for "Single of the Year" for Magic's song "Rude", and Breakout Group of the Year.
 He is a recipient of the SOCAN Award for songwriting.